 Red River Campaign in Louisiana during the Civil War by Frank Leslie’s Illustrated Newspaper.

 The Red River Campaign of the Civil War, also called the Red River Expedition, was conducted from March 2 to May 20, 1864.
-Comprised of a series of battles fought along the Red River in Louisiana, it was one of the largest Army-Navy operations of the war.
-The Union initiative was fought between approximately 30,000 Union troops under the command of Major General Nathaniel P. Banks and Confederate troops under the command of General Richard Taylor, whose strength varied from 6,000 to 15,000.
+It was one of the most significant Army-Navy operations of the war, consisting of a series of battles fought along the Red River in Louisiana.
+The Union initiative was fought between approximately 30,000 Union troops under Major General Nathaniel P. Banks’s command and Confederate troops under General Richard Taylor’s command, whose strength varied from 6,000 to 15,000.

 The plan was to surround the main Confederate armies by using Banks’ Army of the Gulf to capture Shreveport, the capital of Confederate Louisiana, and the headquarters for the Army of the Trans-Mississippi.
 Shreveport was also the center of a small military-industrial complex that included armories, foundries, and a naval shipyard.
-As a gateway for a potential invasion of Texas, President Abraham Lincoln supported the plan.
+President Abraham Lincoln supported the plan as a gateway for a potential invasion of Texas.

 The campaign was a Union failure, characterized by poor planning and mismanagement, and none of its objectives were fully accomplished.
 Alternative Confederate General Taylor successfully defended the Red River Valley with a smaller force.
 It was the last decisive Confederate victory of the war.

-The campaign failure raised so many concerns in Washington that a congressional investigation was called, and Union General Nathaniel Banks was humiliated.
-He spent the remainder of the war in New Orleans or Washington testifying before Congress.
-Alternatively, Confederate General Richard Taylor was promoted lieutenant general and was given a command east of the Mississippi River.
+The campaign failure raised many concerns in Washington, and a congressional investigation was called.
+Union General Nathaniel Banks was humiliated.
+He spent the remainder of the war in New Orleans or Washington, testifying before Congress.
+Alternatively, Confederate General Richard Taylor was promoted to lieutenant general and given a command east of the Mississippi River.

 Battles:

 Fort DeRussy – March 14, 1864 – Part of the Red River Campaign, the Union launched a multi-purpose expedition into Rebel General E. Kirby Smith’s Trans-Mississippi Department, headquartered in Shreveport, Louisiana, in early 1864.
 Major General Nathaniel P. Banks and Rear Admiral David D. Porter jointly commanded the combined force.
 Porter’s fleet and Brigadier General A.J.
 Smith’s XVI and XVII Army Corps detachments of the Army of the Tennessee set out on March 12, 1864, up the Red River, the most direct route to Shreveport.
-Banks with the XIII and XIX Army Corps advanced by way of Berwick Bay and Bayou Teche.
+Banks with the XIII and XIX Army Corps advanced through Berwick Bay and Bayou Teche.
 After removing various obstructions that the Rebels had placed in the river, the major impediment to the Union expedition was the formidable Fort DeRussy, an earthen fortification with a partly iron-plated battery designed to resist the fire of Union ironclads that might come upriver.
 Union Brigadier General A.J.
-Smith’s command had embarked on transports at Vicksburg and then disembarked at Simsport, on the 12th, about 30 miles from Fort DeRussy.
+Smith’s command had embarked on transports at Vicksburg and then disembarked at Simsport on March 12, about 30 miles from Fort DeRussy.
 Smith sent out some troops on the morning of the 13th to determine if any enemy was in their path.
 This force dispersed and chased an enemy brigade, after which Smith set his men in motion up the Fort DeRussy road.
-They did not proceed far before night.
-Early the next morning, the 14th, they continued the march, discovering that a Confederate division threatened their advance.
-Always mindful of this threat, Smith had to place part of his command in a position to intercept these Rebel forces if they attacked.
+They did not proceed far before nightfall.
+Early the following day, on the 14th, they continued the march, discovering that a Confederate division threatened their advance.
+Always mindful of this threat, Smith had to position part of his command to intercept these Rebel forces if they attacked.
 Upon arriving at the fort, the enemy garrison of 350 men opened fire.
 Smith decided to use Mower’s division, XVI Army Corps, to take the fort and set about positioning it for the attack.
 Around 6:30 pm, Smith ordered a charge on the fort, and about 20 minutes later, Mower’s men scaled the parapet, causing the enemy to surrender.
 Fort DeRussy, which some had said was impregnable, had fallen, and the Red River to Alexandria was open.

 Battle of Mansfield, Louisiana.